 Why having floor insulation is important

 Insulation is the cheapest form of heating.
-A $4,000 investment in ceiling and underfloor insulation will pay for itself many times over the lifetime of the home and will give immediate benefits in comfort and health for the household.
+A $4,000 investment in roof and underfloor insulation will pay for itself many times over the lifetime of the home and will give immediate benefits in comfort and health for the household.

-The Building Code requires all new homes to have insulation in ceiling, walls and floors, as well as having double glazing.
-But about half of our existing homes do not even have enough insulation in the ceiling and/or underfloor.
+The Building Code requires all new homes to have insulation in roofs, walls and floors, as well as having double glazing.
+But about half of our existing homes do not even have enough insulation in the roof and/or underfloor.
 This is a huge opportunity to lower power bills and greenhouse gas emissions from home heating and reduce hospitalisation and time off work or school due to sickness directly caused by cold, damp homes.

 ANZ has an interest-free home loan top up for home improvements.
 Click here for more details.